-I've always believed the mark of a good remake is when the player doesn't feel like they're playing a remake.
+I’ve always believed the mark of a good remake is when the player doesn’t feel like they’re playing a remake.
 Whenever I sit down with a new version of an old game, my hope is that it feels fresh and original, as it did the first time I played it.
-With most remakes, that's sadly not the case.
-A graphical facelift often isn't enough to lift an older title above dated mechanics and period-specific quirks.
-Thankfully, Nintendo seems to know the secret of creating a great remake and have shared it with their development partner, AlphaDream, for this 3DS refresh of the DS-era Mario RPG, Mario & Luigi: Bowser's Inside Story.
+With most remakes, that’s sadly not the case.
+A graphical facelift often isn’t enough to lift an older title above dated mechanics and period-specific quirks.
+Thankfully, Nintendo seems to know the secret of creating a great remake and have shared it with their development partner, AlphaDream.
+They’ve followed up on their fantastic remake of the DS-era RPG, Mario & Luigi: Superstar Saga, with this 3DS refresh of Mario & Luigi: Bowser’s Inside Story.

 Any concerns that the Mario & Luigi-style of gameplay got a bit stale after the previous two installments can be put to rest because here comes Bowser!
 Arguably the main character of the game (his name is right in the title), controlling Bowser is very different from playing as the two titular plumbers.
 Rather than jumping and hammering, you’re smashing with fists and breathing fire.
 It’s very satisfying to roam the expansive world as Bowser, punching anything that gets in your way.
 But if you prefer Mario and Luigi, don’t worry.
 You will be playing as them much of the time, too.